The Princess Diaries 2: Royal Engagement

 The Princess Diaries 2: Royal Engagement is a 2004 American romantic comedy film directed by Garry Marshall.
 Produced by Walt Disney Pictures, it is the sequel to 2001's The Princess Diaries.
 Unlike the first film, it is not based on any existing book, and has no relation to the second installment in the book series, The Princess Diaries, Volume II: Princess in the Spotlight.
 In the film, Mia Thermopolis learns that before she can succeed her grandmother as queen of Genovia, she must marry or else relinquish the throne.

 Most of the cast returned from the first film, including Anne Hathaway, Julie Andrews, Héctor Elizondo, Heather Matarazzo, and Larry Miller.
 Garry Marshall returned to direct and Debra Martin Chase and Whitney Houston to produce.
 New characters include Viscount Mabrey (John Rhys-Davies), Lord Nicholas Devereaux (Chris Pine, in his feature film debut), and Andrew Jacoby (Callum Blue).

-The film grossed $135.3 million worldwide but received mixed to unfavorable reviews from critics.
+The film grossed $135.3 million worldwide and received mixed reviews from critics.
 As of 2024, a sequel is in development, with Adele Lim attached as director.